ovaixe/task-manager/README.md

    2 Complete the project
    ```

 3. Completed task are writted to a completed.txt file.
 Each task occupies a single line in this file.
-Each line in the file should be in this format :
+Each line in the file is in this format :

    ```
    task